segmetrics/segmetrics-dev-docs/source/includes/reporting/_reports.md

 }
 ```

-Returns a collection of customer journeys from contacts contained in the requested report.
+Retrieves the customer journey for all contacts in the specified report and time period.

 ### Endpoint